 - 3.1.
-2020 saw high demand for access to our waterways and many new users were introduced to paddle sports, particularly stand-up paddle boards and canoeing and many of these new users have remained active on our waters. - 3.2.
-This increase in paddle sports has seen a rise in hire operators, and although we currently offer them access to the BAPS scheme, this is voluntary and not what the scheme was essentially set up for. - 3.3.
-A new commercial scheme is being developed, and it will follow many of the safety principles endorsed by the current Commercial Paddling Scheme (appendix 1) such as stated capacity numbers for the craft, vessel registration, appropriate toll, checking the suitability of hirer (alcohol and drugs), provision of personal floatation device and appropriate tethers (leg or waist for SUP's).
-However, it will also go further and incorporate features from the Hire Boat Code, such as a documented hand-over, inwater trials, safety induction, and other key water safety elements.
-Under this scheme hire operators will also be regularly audited with random spot checks to ensure adherence to the licensing conditions is maintained and to check safety standards are being followed and improved upon.
+2020 saw a high demand for access to our waterways and many new users were introduced to paddle sports, particularly stand-up paddle boards and canoeing and many of these new users have remained active on our waters. - 3.2.
+This increase in paddle sports has seen a rise in hire operators, and although we currently offer them access to the BAPS scheme, this is a voluntary scheme and not what BAPS was initially set up for.

-3.4.
+- 3.3.
+A new commercial scheme is in development, and it will follow many of the safety principles endorsed by the current Commercial Paddling Scheme (appendix 1) such as stating capacity numbers for the craft, displaying vessel registration, having an appropriate toll, checking the suitability of hirer (alcohol and drugs), provision of personal floatation device and appropriate tethers (leg or waist for SUP's).
+However, it will also go further and incorporate features from the Hire Boat Code, such as a documented handover, in-water trials, safety induction, and other key water safety elements.
+Under this scheme hire operators will also be regularly audited with random spot checks to ensure adherence to the licensing conditions is maintained and to check safety standards are being followed and improved upon. - 3.4.
 The overall ambition will be to have ALL craft let for hire within Broads waterways under a mandatory Broads Authority Licensing scheme.
 The plan is for this to be extended to include vessels let for Airbnb and Houseboats let out for short- or long-term tenants.
-The priority for 2023 will be to focus on non-powered craft like SUPs, kayaks, canoes, and pedal-powered water craft.
+The priority for 2023 will be to focus on non-powered craft like SUPs, kayaks, canoes, and pedal-powered watercraft.

-4. Finances
+4. Financial implications

 - 4.1.
-The companies hiring non-powered craft that are not subject to any Broads Authority licensing are being catalogued and the intention is that commercial operators currently in the BAPS will be migrated to a new non-powered craft let-for-hire licensing scheme. - 4.2.
-The current BAPS scheme will remain open to voluntary, charity, or youth groups, with discounted concessions, remaining for those who meet the criteria, to allow further incentives and encouragement to this entry-level water sport. - 4.3.
+The companies hiring non-powered craft that are not subject to any Broads Authority licensing are being catalogued and the intention is that commercial operators currently in the BAPS will be migrated to the new non-powered craft let-for-hire licensing scheme. - 4.2.
+The current BAPS scheme will remain open to voluntary, charity, or youth groups, with discounted concessions for those who meet the criteria, to allow further incentives and encouragement at this entry-level water sport. - 4.3.
 The proposed charges for the new scheme for the commercial non-powered (paddle or pedal) craft let for hire are: - (i) the private canoe toll, currently £37.78 per vessel - (ii) a £5 licensing fee for each craft within the licence and - (iii) a £25 per operator's licence fee